M16Nebula/Agile-Software-Engineering-Course-Replication-package-/README.md

 > [!TIP]
 > The research is published in [TBD](TBD) Journal (ISSN 0000-0000) [^2].
-> Please check the open-access paper here for more information: 🔴TO BE DONE WHEN PUBLISHED🔴.
+> Please check the open-access paper here for more information: 🔴TO BE DONE WHEN PUBLISHED🔴.<br>

-> Authors: Damjan Fujs, Damjan Vavpotič and Marko Poženel.
+> Authors: Damjan Fujs, Damjan Vavpotič and Marko Poženel.<br>
 > Journal: Automated Software Engineering

 > [!NOTE]